 Is the natural removal of carbon from the atmosphere weakening?

 For decades, about half of the carbon dioxide (CO2) that human activities have emitted to the atmosphere has been taken up by natural carbon sinks in vegetation, soils and oceans.
 These natural sinks of CO2 have thus roughly halved the rate at which atmospheric CO2 concentrations have increased, and therefore slowed down global warming.
 However, observations show that the processes underlying this uptake are beginning to respond to increasing CO2 in the atmosphere and climate change in a way that will weaken nature’s capacity to take up CO2 in the future.
-Understanding of the magnitude of this change is essential for projecting how the climate system will respond to future emissions and emission reduction-efforts.
+Understanding of the magnitude of this change is essential for projecting how the climate system will respond to future emissions and emissions reduction efforts.

-Direct observations of CO2 concentrations in the atmosphere, which began in 1958, show that the atmosphere has only retained roughly half of the CO2 emitted by human activities due to the combustion of fossil fuels and land-use change such as deforestation (FAQ 5.1, Figure 1).
+Direct observations of CO2 concentrations in the atmosphere, which began in 1958, show that the atmosphere has only retained roughly half of the CO2 emitted by human activities, due to the combustion of fossil fuels and land-use change such as deforestation (FAQ 5.1, Figure 1).
 Natural carbon cycle processes on land and in the oceans have taken up the remainder of these emissions.
 These land and ocean removals or ‘sinks’ have grown largely in proportion to the increase in CO2 emissions, taking up 31% (land) and 23% (ocean) of the emissions in 2010–2019, respectively (FAQ 5.1, Figure 1).
-Therefore, the average proportion of yearly CO2 emissions staying in the atmosphere has remained roughly stable at 44 % over the last six decades despite continuously increasing CO2 emissions from human activities.
+Therefore, the average proportion of yearly CO2 emissions staying in the atmosphere has remained roughly stable at 44 % over the last six decades, despite continuously increasing CO2 emissions from human activities.

 On land, it is mainly the vegetation that captures CO2 from the atmosphere through plant photosynthesis, which ultimately accumulates both in vegetation and soils.
-As more CO2 accumulates in the atmosphere, plant carbon capture increases through the so-called CO2 fertilisation effect in regions where plant growth is not limited by, for instance, nutrient availability.
+As more CO2 accumulates in the atmosphere, plant carbon capture increases through the CO2 fertilization effect in regions where plant growth is not limited by, for instance, nutrient availability.
 Climate change affects the processes responsible for the uptake and release of CO2 on land in multiple ways.
 Land CO2 uptake is generally increased by longer growing seasons due to global warming in cold regions and by nitrogen deposition in nitrogen-limited regions.
 Respiration by plants and soil organisms, natural disturbances such as fires, and human activities such as deforestation all release CO2 back into the atmosphere.
 The combined effect of climate change on these processes is to weaken the future land sink.
 In particular, extreme temperatures and droughts as well as permafrost thaw (see FAQ 5.2) tend to reduce the land sink regionally.

 In the ocean, several factors control how much CO2 is captured: the difference in CO2 partial pressure between the atmosphere and the surface ocean; wind speeds at the ocean surface; the chemical composition of seawater (that is, its buffering capacity), which affects how much CO2 can be taken up; and the use of CO2 in photosynthesis by seawater microalgae.
 The CO2-enriched surface ocean water is transported to the deep ocean in specific zones around the globe (such as the Northern Atlantic and the Southern Ocean), effectively storing the CO2 away from the atmosphere for many decades to centuries.
 The combined effect of warmer surface ocean temperatures on these processes is to weaken the future ocean CO2 sink.